paulinedangla/MySQL/README.md

 ## Why did you do this project ?

+I chose to learn the SQL programming language because I am currently in professional retraining in the data sector.
+My goal is to learn SQL then Python languages and then familiarize myself with Tableau.

 ## When did you work on this project ?

+I have been working on this project since the beginning of June 2022.
+This learning is separated into three stages:
+- June 2022: UDEMY online course.
+- First half of July 2022: exercises on HackerRank.
+- From the second half of July and until obtaining a job in the data sector: continuous research and projects.
+This work is therefore still in progress and is regularly updated.

 ## What did you take away from this learning ?